 Scripture seems to indicate that Ezekiel, a priest, began his life in the ministry at the age of thirty.
 Several Biblical commentaries state that Buzi, his father, is a descendant of the priestly line of Zadok (Ezekiel 1:1, 3).
 Zadok was made High Priest at the time of King David (2Samuel 8:17, 15:24 - 29).

 The prophet wrote his book from 597 to 570 B.C., which overlapped the ministries of Jeremiah (627 to 585), Daniel (605 to 530) and the Minor Prophets Joel (596 to 586) and Obadiah (590 B.C.).
 He recorded speaking to God directly at least ninety times, which is the most of any Biblical writer.

-God called him to be a prophet not only among captive Jews in Babylon, but also to give prophecies concerning all Israel (Ezekiel 2:3, 3:4).
+God called Ezekiel to be a prophet not only among captive Jews in Babylon, but also to give prophecies concerning all Israel (Ezek.
+2:3, 3:4).
 During the time of his captivity he lived near the river Chebar (1:1, 3:15), which was located near the city of Nippur in Mesopotamia.
 Although He was married, his wife died during his service to God and he was forbidden to mourn for her.

 "Groan but be silent; make no mourning for the dead . . . " So I spoke to the people in the morning.
 And in the evening my wife died . . .
-(Ezekiel 24:16 - 18, HBFV throughout).
+(Ezek.
+24:16 - 18, HBFV throughout).